lform/lwind/readme.md

 #### Richtext

-Tailwind's typography plugin is used for all rich-text areas.
-The main differences from the default setup are:

--   `rich-text` is configured as the typography class name instead of the default of `prose`
--   By default, the plugin sets a `max-width: 65ch` on all richtext areas, this has been replaced with `max-width: 100%`
+A custom rich-text implementation is used for all rich-text areas by adding a `rich-text` class to any area with rich text.
+The rich text settings can be found in the tailwind config file.

 ## Tailwind Utilities & Components